Ultrahuman

 Building the flower system

-Instead of mapping all 28–30 days, we focused on the present moment.
-Menstrual cycles follow ~28-day patterns that cluster into weekly rhythms, which we abstracted into 7 segments.
+Moving away from full-cycle visualizations was deliberate.
+Instead of mapping all 28–30 days, we focused on the present moment — abstracting ~28-day cycles into 7 weekly segments.

 The flower metaphor was intentional, not decorative.
+It encodes real data.

-7 petals represent progression
+• 7 petals represent progression

-Circular structure preserves the cycle mental model
+• Circular structure preserves the cycle mental model

-Shape and light communicate phase
+• Shape and light communicate phase

-A continuous cycle, not discrete steps.
+The motion mirrors the body's rhythm — a continuous cycle, not discrete steps.

 Chapter 3: Biomarker insights as the foundation